Street cleaning is conducted from March 1 to December 15 to eliminate litter, debris and leaves from the streets.

 Street Cleaning Rules and Information

-On March 1, City crews began their street sweeping rounds and will continue through December 15, 2016.
+The City of Evanston's street cleaning season runs from March 1 through December 15.
 Residents are asked to abide by the street cleaning schedule found on existing street signs.
-The City has three street cleaning schedules:

 Residents are also reminded that raking debris into the streets is illegal.
 Violators will be fined.